Discover Baringo County

 Koibatek Forest, marking the southern limits of Baringo along the border with Kericho and Nakuru Counties, is the headwaters for the Molo River which flows down and drains into Lake Baringo.
 The Kenya Forest Station at Sabatia – one of its seven forest stations – is a great jumping-off point to explore this 41 km2 floral rich forest.
 Also noteworthy is the “Maji Mazuri” settlement along Ravine-Makutano-Kampi ya Moto Road which has been inhabited by a curious mix of varied communities and who have coexisted peacefully for many a generation.
 It covers an area of approximately 41 km2.
 The larger part of Koibatek Forest is dominated by planted forests that cover an approximated area of 21 km2, while the remaining section of approximately 20 km2 is covered by indigenous forest.

-Surprisingly untravelled and scenically-pretty is the B53 Ravine-Eldoret Road, which travels past Chemususu Dam, Mektei Ridge (near Nyaru) and Kaptagat Forest (near Eldoret).
-Finished in 2014, about 15 kms northwest of Ravine, the 251-acres Chemususu Dam is the third largest in the Kenya, after Ndakaini and Sasumwa Dams.
+Surprisingly untravelled, in the rural lap along B53 Ravine-Eldoret Road, which travels past Chemususu Dam, Mektei Ridge (near Nyaru) and Kaptagat Forest (near Eldoret).
+Completed in 2014, about 15 kms northwest of Ravine, the 251-acres Chemususu Dam is the third largest dam in Kenya – after Ndakaini and Sasumua Dams.
 It is a 45-metres high dam with a capacity of 11 million cubic metres of water.
-Constructed within the indigenous Chemususu Forest, it is expected to cater for close to 600,000 residents of Ravine and its surrounding region.
-One way to comprehend the beauty of Chemususu Dam and Forest is to get involved in the annual Chemususu Dam Marathon whose invigorating 21 kms course loops around the dam.
+Constructed within the indigenous Chemususu Forest, it is expected to cater for close to 600,000 residents of Ravine and the surrounding region.
+One way to comprehend the beauty of Chemususu Dam and Forest is to get involved in the annual Chemususu Dam Marathon, whose invigorating 21 kms course loops around the dam.
 “This project marks the accomplishment of one of the Millenium Development Goals of increasing water supply in Kenya and it is the largest project undertaken within the Rift Valley region” – E.A.E.C.